NexusInk/Neuron/README.md

 **Windows Users**

-If you're running Windows remove the following line from the `package.json` file and use browser adapters instead of Node's levelDB adapter ([See here](https://github.com/nolanlawson/hello-electron-with-pouchdb#browser-vs-node) for more info):

-    "postinstall": "bash postinstall.sh"

-... and set the browser adapter in `app.js` like so:

-    const localDB = new PouchDB('app', { adapter: 'websql' })
+If you're running Windows use the `windows-setup` brance as all changes have been made.

 Usage
 -----